๐Ÿ”ฅ

 Potato Salad

-• Plan for 1/2 cup per person
+• Plan for 1/2 cup per person, so 30 guests need about 15 cups

 Calculate potato salad →